Skip to content

 What Are the Best Months to Visit Bali?

-Based on weather, crowd levels, and cost, May, June, September, and early October emerge as the sweet spots.
+Based on weather, crowd levels, and cost, May, June, September, and early October are the sweet spots.
 These months combine pleasant dry conditions with moderate pricing and manageable tourist flow.

 What Is the Cheapest Time to Go to Bali?

-The most budget‑friendly periods are January, February, March, and the early weeks of November.
-During these months, accommodation and flight prices drop significantly, especially after the New Year rush.
+The most budget-friendly periods are January, February, March, and November.
+Accommodation and flight prices drop 30–50% compared to peak season, especially after the New Year rush clears in mid-January.

-Keeping your phone online is essential for navigation, translation, and sharing those unforgettable Balinese moments.
-Balisim.com offers a Telkomsel eSIM that works instantly upon arrival—no physical SIM card needed.
+Keeping your phone connected is essential for navigation, Gojek and Grab ride-hailing, live weather monitoring, and sharing those unforgettable Balinese moments.

 Frequently Asked Questions

-Q1: When is the rainy season in Bali?
-A: The rainy season typically runs from November to March, with the heaviest rainfall in December and January.
+The rainy season typically runs from November to March, with the heaviest rainfall in December and January.
+Rain is usually short-lived — 1–3 hours in the afternoon — and doesn't prevent travel.
+Morning activities are almost always unaffected.

-A: June through September offers consistent swells on the west coast (Kuta, Seminyak) and October to March brings larger waves to the east coast (Nusa Dua, Padang Bai).
+June through September offers the most consistent swells on the west coast (Kuta, Seminyak, Uluwatu).
+October through March brings larger waves to the east coast (Nusa Dua, Padang Bai).
+Year-round surf is available somewhere on the island.

 Frequently Asked Questions